Gagana-Raj/Car-Rental-Portal/README.md

 Car Rental Portal Developed using PHP and MySQL.
-This project has three modules:
+This project has three modules:<br>
 1.Users
 2.Admin
 3.Guest